The Robert Downey Jr Film Guide

 Performance

-One of his best, although journalists have been unable to resist comparing his strung out character to his real life.
+One of his best, although for a long time, journalists were unable to resist comparing his strung out character to his real life.

 Line